ibm-cloud-docs/mas-ms/faq.md

 3. Can the customer request the MAXIMO.EAR file from their a non-prod or prod environment?
     Answer: No, this is not allowed.
 MAS-MS environments do not allow class file customization.
 4. Does MAS-MS support Site to Site VPN?
-    Answer: Yes, the request has to come thru an IBM case ticket.
+    Answer: Yes, the request has to come through an IBM case ticket.
 Please keep in mind this requires the customer’s network team to collaborate with MAS-MS SRE Network team.
 For turnaround time please refer to [SRE Task Lead Times](/docs/mas-ms?topic=mas-ms-operations#sre-task-lead-times).
 Click here for details on [Site to Site VPN](/docs/mas-ms?topic=mas-ms-support#site-to-site-vpn)
 5. Does MAS-MS allow connection to the database?
     Answer: Yes, but there are restrictions and guildelines.
 Please refer to [Database Support](/docs/mas-ms?topic=mas-ms-support#database-support)
 6. Can customer access Manage log files?